 In today’s environment, lawyers, accountants and economists interact more closely than in the past.
 Responding to the growing demand from accountants and non-lawyer financial professionals for targeted legal instruction, the MSL in Taxation is specifically designed to enhance the intellectual and professional toolkit of those who advise on the tax aspects of sophisticated business transactions.

-The MSL is designed for experienced tax professionals who do not hold a law degree and who wish to study tax law on a part-time basis in a convenient online format.
-The MSL will not prepare or qualify students for the practice of law or to sit for any state bar exam, but it does provide experienced tax professionals an opportunity to study the tax law as it is taught in a law school environment.
+While the MSL will not prepare or qualify students for the practice of law or to sit for any state bar exam, it does provide experienced tax professionals an opportunity to study tax law as it is taught here at NYU Law.

 Watch an excerpt of a Corporate Tax II course taught by NYU Law Professor Joshua Blank.

 Students earn their degree by successfully completing a curriculum of entirely online tax courses on a part-time basis over a period of up to five years.
 Students who already hold a master’s degree can complete the MSL program in 24 credits; for all other students, the degree requires 30 credits of study.

 MSL students are evaluated separately from LLM students and receive high pass/pass/fail grades rather than the traditional letter grades.